stern-resolve/techincal-hema/README.md

 From the installation folder, run: python3 solution.py

-Tests:
+Unit Tests:
-run python3 solution.py TEST
+From the installation folder, run: python3 test_solution.py